AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/schedule-a-recurring-batch-campaign.md

 ![](assets/image2014-9-22-11-3a41-3a49.png)

-5. Leave Repeat every as 1, select Monday&nbsp;and click Save.
+5. Leave Repeat every as 1, select Monday and click Save.

 ![](assets/image2014-9-22-11-3a41-3a53.png)